 A few years ago, we noticed that there wasn’t a great way for food truck owners to enter the business and build a food truck, or to exit the industry by selling their food truck.
 In an effort to solve this problem, we created the Roaming Hunger Marketplace.
-Since then we’ve talked to countless foodies about their dreams of starting a food truck and becoming a small business owner.
+Since then we’ve talked to countless foodies about their dreams of starting a food truck business and becoming a small business owner.
 And we’ve gotten all types of questions, from the best place to build a food truck to how to get financing.

 Our answer to the “how to finance your food truck” question has usually been go to your local bank and talk to someone that can know you and trust you.
 Of course, whether or not you get a loan depends on your credit score and financial stability.
 We knew of other options, depending on food truck costs and owner experience, but not of better ones.
 Until we got a call from Kiva.

 What’s Kiva, you ask?
 We didn’t know either, until they told us about their interest free loans to food trucks.
 That got our attention pretty quickly.
 Then they told us credit scores don’t matter.
 And then we almost hung up the phone.
 Our curiosity, however, was greater than our incredulousness.

 We kindly asked them to explain themselves.
 How does it all work?
 Who have you given a loan to?
 What’s the catch?

 In response, they sent us the information below, including examples from real food truck owners that successfully used Kiva to finance starting a food truck or getting money to continue operating.

 Kiva is a nonprofit dedicated to economic empowerment; it offers 0% interest loans up to $10,000 to entrepreneurs in the US, crowdfunded through Kiva’s community of 1.5 million lenders around the world.
 Many of these lenders lend locally and become entrepreneurs’ new customers, brand ambassadors and fans.